 The Caddis Fly Shop carries traditional and modern synthetic materials for fly tying, including supplies for trout, steelhead, salmon, bass, and saltwater flies.
-Your order shipped promptly with No Sales Tax.

 Synthetic fly tying materials may be a product of the modern world, but these materials are rapidly joining the ranks of our most favored, most fundamental fly tying must-haves, available in upwards of fifty colors and textures suitable for the smallest chironomid or midge wing to the largest saltwater streamer fly.